catapillie/mer-proto/README.md

 Here, `memory[64]` is of type `u8`, and `data_points[0]` is of type `(f64, f64)`, based off of the previous example in this section.

 #### Data structure initialization
-Once you have defined a data structure (see [data structure definition](#data-structure-definition)), you can initialize such a structure by writing the name of the data structure, then opening brackets (`{`, `}`), inside which you set all of the structure's fields with an equal sign (similarly to an assignment).
+Once you have defined a data structure (see [data structure definition](#data-structure-definition)), you can initialize such a structure by writing the name of the data structure, then opening brackets (`{`, `}`), inside which you set all of the structure's fields with an equal sign (similarly to how an assignment is written).

 ```swift
 var position = Vec3D {